 An Open Geospatial Textbook

-David DiBiase with contributions by James L. Sloan, Ryan Baxter, Wesley Stroh, Beth Fletcher King, and many students
+David DiBiase with contributions by James L. Sloan II, Ryan Baxter, Wesley Stroh, Beth Fletcher King, and many students

 The Pennsylvania State University